stfc/RegentParticleDSL/docs/intro/syntax.md

 ## Regent or Lua

-Most code users write in RegentParticleDSL is Lua, with only code inside particle structures, kernels and the main program having Regent's specific syntax.
+Most code users write in HartreeParticleDSL is Lua, with only code inside particle structures, kernels and the main program having Regent's specific syntax.
 Regent variables are declared as:
 ```
     var int_variable : int = 1